Three Quick Steps to Charge the Battery of Your Surface

-The five magnetically charged metal ports on the end of the charger cable should mesh with the five magnetically charged ports on your tablet.
+The five magnetically charged metal ports on the end of the charger cable should mesh with the five magnetically charged ports on your tablet’s lower right side.
 The connector fits in either way, with the cord pointing up or down your tablet’s edge.

-If the connector doesn’t snap tightly into the groove, it won’t charge – even when it feels like it’s in place.
-The key is to look for the little light on the flat part of the connector.
+If the connector doesn’t snap tightly into the groove, it won’t charge — even when it feels like it’s in place.
+The key is to look for the little light on the connector.
 Keep rocking the connector from side to side until the light glows.
-Then don’t touch it!
+When it glows, it’s charging.

 Wait for the Surface to charge.

 Your Surface takes between two and three hours to charge completely.
 It may charge in less time, depending on how low its battery has drained.
 You can use your Surface while it’s charging, but the charging time will take longer.

 For such a simple device, the charger leads to a long list of stipulations:

 You can’t charge the Surface from another computer’s USB port.

 You can charge your phone or other USB gadgetry from the USB port of any Surface.
 If possible, though, plug your Surface into the wall first to avoid draining its battery.

 In a pinch, you can charge any Surface with the charger from any other Surface model.
 However, the Surface Pro and Surface Pro 2 charge much more quickly when using their own Pro chargers.

 For travelers, Microsoft offers a portable charger that plugs into a car’s cigarette lighter.